Last updated Tuesday January 19, 2021 at 6:30 PM EST

-- support universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are eased.
-This will cover up to 75 per cent of total eligible costs, and will support activities such as the safe storage of dangerous substances, and restarting data sets that were interrupted during the pandemic.
+- • support to universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up towards full research operations.
+The Fund is covering up to 75 per cent of total eligible costs incurred between March 15, 2020 and November 15, 2020, and will support activities such as the safe storage of dangerous substances, equipment maintenance and recalibration, and restarting data sets that were interrupted during the pandemic.